325th Fighter Wing: F-22 Raptor

-In 1998, the 325th divested the F-15A and F-15B Formal Training Unit mission, transferring it to the 173d Fighter Wing (173 FW) of the Oregon Air National Guard.
-In 2003, the 325th began transitioning to the F-22A and began divesting the F-15C and F-15D training mission, also transferring same to the 172 FW.
-Between 2003 and 2010, the 325 FW conducted both F-15C/D and F-22A training until the 172 FW fully assumed the F-15C/D FTU role for both the Regular Air Force and the Air National Guard in 2010.
+In 1998, the 325th divested the F-15A/B Formal Training Unit mission, transferring it to the 173d Fighter Wing (173 FW) of the Oregon Air National Guard.
+In 2003, the 325th added the 43d Fighter Squadron to conduct F-22 training in addition to the F-15C/D training mission.
+Until 2010, the 325 FW conducted both F-15C/D and F-22A training when the 173 FW fully assumed the F-15C/D FTU role for both the Regular Air Force and the Air National Guard.

 The 325th has conducted the Air Force's basic course and transition training for the F-22A since 2003, training pilots from the Regular Air Force, the Air Force Reserve Command (AFRC) and the Air National Guard (ANG) in the aircraft.
 In October 2012, the wing was reassigned from Air Education and Training Command (AETC) to Air Combat Command (ACC), since it had added a combat coded F-22 squadron by reactivating the 95th Fighter Squadron (95 FS), formerly an F-15C squadron at Tyndall, in addition to its F-22 and T-38 training units.
 The 95 FS and other elements of the wing completed their first six-month long combat deployment with the Raptor in May 2015.

 In the wake of the devastating damage to Tyndall AFB by Hurricane Michael in late 2018, F-22 and T-38 flight training operations were shifted to the former Strike Fighter Squadron 101 (VFA-101) F-35C training facility recently vacated by the U.S. Navy at Eglin AFB, Florida.
 Concurrently, the combat-coded F-22A aircraft of the 95 FS were redistributed to other F-22 units in Virginia, Hawaii and Alaska and the squadron placed in cadre status.

 F-35 Lightning II

 Following over two years of speculation, the Air Force announced in 2021 that 325th is set to be equipped with the F-35A Lightning II, the USAF's newest combat fighter.
 The wing will host three F-35 squadrons, altogether making up 72 aircraft.
 The first tranche of F-35A aircraft are expected to begin arriving at Tyndall in September or October of 2023.
+In August 2023, the 95th Fighter Generation Squadron recovered the first four 325 FW assigned aircraft.